GainiZh/Feed-Reader-Testing/README.md

 - If allFeeds variable has names and they are not empty
 - If the menu element is hidden
 - If the menu changes its visibility on click event
-- When the loadFeed function is called and completes its work, there is at least a single .entry element within the .feed container
+- If there is at least a single .entry element within the .feed container
-- When a new feed is loaded by the loadFeed function that the content changes.
+- If the content changes when a new feed is loaded by the loadFeed function

 ## Built with